 This is primarily aimed at discussing the content of books with bisexual protagonists, but some parts will apply to other marginalised groups, and to life in general because people are dicks everywhere.

 Before we go further, a reminder: I use the term bimisia to talk about hostile attitudes towards bisexuality, because -misia = hatred or dislike.
 You can also use the suffix for other forms of aggression such as homomisia, amisia (anti-asexual) or aromisia (anti-aromantic).
 The -phobia suffix used to talk about bigotry can harm people with actual phobias, and also often obfuscates the reality of bigoted attitudes that are typically described using it anyway.
-(Addendum: not all people with phobias are bothered by the -phobia suffix, but being that I don’t have phobias, I prefer to err on the side of caution.)
+(Addendum: not all people with phobias are bothered by the -phobia suffix, but being that I don’t have phobias, I prefer to err on the side of caution.
+I’m probably going to switch back to -phobia in the future because I’m tired of trying to find the right thing to do with so many opposing viewpoints.)

 With the housekeeping out of the way, let’s get talking.